zyyzyykk/kkTerminal/doc/en_US/README.md

 10. Support file management, open the File Management Module to view, decompress, upload and download files/folders

-11. Support shortcut key operations such as multiple/all file selection, copy and paste, cut, selection switch, open, etc
+11. Support shortcut key operations such as multiple/all file selection, copy and paste, cut, selection switch, open, delete, etc

 12. Support file browsing and editing, modify your file and save it to the remote server using `ctrl+s`